 As an orchestra musician, Cristian performs as principal viola in the „Swiss Orchestra” and the „Romanian Chamber Orchestra”, and collaborates with the Zurich Chamber Orchestra, an ensemble whose artistic director is the famous violinist Daniel Hope.

-The following musicians have been among his chamber music partners: Robert Cohen, Boris Garlitzki, Gerhard Schulz, Alissa Margulis, Latica Honda Rosenberg, Isabel Charisius, Felix Renggli, Bernhard Hartog, Liviu Prunaru, Wolfram Christ, Andra Darzins, Olaf Manninger, Marc Bouchkov, Alexander Kerr, Alexander Buzlov and Ulrich Wolff.
+Cristian has performed in various chamber music groups with world renowned musicians including: Robert Cohen, Boris Garlitsky, Gerhard Schulz, Dorin Marc, Alissa Margulis, Latica Honda Rosenberg, Isabel Charisius, Felix Renggli, Răzvan Popovici, Bernhard Hartog, Liviu Prunaru, Wolfram Christ, Andra Darzins, Marin Cazacu, Olaf Maninger, Marc Bouchkov, Alexander Kerr, Alberto Menchen, Alexander Buzlov and Ulrich Wolff.

 Starting with 2019, he is the artistic director of the „Romanian Chamber Orchestra”, an ensemble that brings together under the baton of maestro Cristian Măcelaru some of the most important Romanian musicians working in the country and abroad.